Learn about Citus on Microsoft Azure in our latest post about use cases: When to use Hyperscale (Citus) to scale out Postgres.

 But there’s also a more fundamental reason for tackling snapshot scalability first: While e.g. addressing some memory usage issues at the same time, switching the connection model would not at all address the snapshot issue.
 We would obviously still need to provide isolation between the connections, even if a connection wouldn’t have a dedicated process anymore.

 Hopefully now you understand why I chose to focus on Postgres snapshot scalability first.
-More about that in my next blog post.
+More about that in my next blog post on improving Postgres connection scalability.

 Creating 100k tables with psql: